 1. Understand why emails are bouncing

 You may have noticed that a lot of emails are returned by servers with a message stating the reason for bouncing.
 Emails bounce if the domain names are typed incorrectly or if the email address does not exist.
-Sometimes, emails may also be blocked by servers upon addressee’s request.
+Sometimes, emails may also be blocked by servers upon the addressee's request.
 Going through all the bounced emails will help you assess which email addresses need to be deleted or corrected.
-If emails are being returned because you have typed firstname.lastname@example.org instead of email@example.com, it is important to fix these minor errors.
+If emails are being returned because you have typed email@example.com instead of firstname.lastname@example.org, it is important to fix these minor errors.
 MailChimp and other tools can help you understand why your emails are bouncing.
 Bounce rates will help you to identify problems with your campaign as well, so that you can take necessary actions.

 2. Get rid of unwanted email addresses

 There are a number of email addresses that should no longer be on your list.
 This includes duplicate email addresses, and addresses of those who have already unsubscribed from your list.
-You should also remove people who have marked as you spam.
+You should also remove people who have been marked as spam.
 Use Constant Contacts or MailChimp to find duplicates, spam and unsubscribed email addresses and delete them.
 As you may already know, people continuously mark emails that they n longer wish to receive as spam, or they click on the unsubscribe button.
-This list gets updated everyday but you should get rid of these addresses at least once a week.
+This list gets updated every day but you should get rid of these addresses at least once a week.
 Remove all the email addresses that you purchased as well because they never consented to receive emails from you to begin with.

 3. Reengage with the addressees to seek consent

-The General Data Protection Regulation (GDPR), which rolled out last year, explicitly states that all personally identifiable information needs to be stored only after seeking explicit consent from the individual.
+The General Data Protection Regulation (GDPR), which was rolled out last year, explicitly states that all personally identifiable information needs to be stored only after seeking explicit consent from the individual.
 This includes email address, phone number, address, etc. If you have any email address stored in your list, it should comply with GDPR regardless of whether the individual is a resident of the European Union.
 This is because, if that individual travels to the E.U., he/she is considered a resident, even if it is temporary.
 Virtually every email address you store should thus comply with the GDPR provisions.
 Try to reengage with addressees and ask them to click on a button confirming they wish to receive emails from you.
 This could be sent out as a special communication as well.
 After all, emails that consent to be contacted convert better than random emails that are stored in a list.

 4. Manage your cleansed list better